 Mindfulness journaling adds another dimension to your mindfulness practice.

 Whereas thinking can be circular and repetitive, putting thoughts down on the pages pushes you into a more linear and constructive mode.
-Writing can help you to make ideas more concrete.
+Daily mindfulness journal prompts can help you to make ideas more concrete.
 It may be that with journaling, you’re able to more fully flesh out your thoughts, and get to the core of what you believe.

 Where can I download a Mindfulness Journal Prompts PDF?

-You can download our list of 59 mindfulness journal prompts here as a PDF!
+You can download our list of printable journal prompts here as a PDF!